Root Canals for Children: What Parents Need to Know

 The treatment procedure for children is carefully tailored to their needs to ensure comfort and safety:

-1. Consultation and Diagnosis: The first step involves a visit to a paediatric dentist or root canal dentist.
+1. Consultation and Diagnosis: The first step involves a visit to a pediatric dentist or root canal dentist.
 During this visit, the dentist will examine your child’s tooth and likely take X-rays to determine the extent of the damage or root canal infection.

-2. Anesthesia: Local anaesthesia is used to keep your child pain-free during the procedure.
-The dentist offers sedation, especially if your child is anxious or if the procedure is expected to be lengthy.
+2. Anesthesia: The dentist administers local anesthesia to keep your child pain-free during the procedure.
+(Was: “Local anesthesia is used to keep your child pain-free”) The dentist offers sedation, especially if your child is anxious or if the procedure is expected to be lengthy.

 3. Pulp Removal: The dentist will create a small opening in the tooth to access the infected or damaged pulp.
 The dentist carefully removes the pulp to prevent the spread of infection.